Vyral/mark-adams/_posts/2022-01-10-our-tips-for-maintaining-your-home-in-2022.md

 **9\.
 Install switch plate covers.** This way, you don’t have to replace the receptacle ever again.
 The convenience switch plate covers offer is unmatched.&nbsp;

-Hopefully, these tips gave you some ideas on how to maintain your home in 2022.
+Hopefully, these tips gave you some ideas on how to breathe new life into your home in 2022.
 If you have a tip you’d like to share with me, leave it in the chat or send me an email.
 I’d love to share it with everyone else\!

 &nbsp;